 The dingo pups that we got close to came from a den in the bush behind our camp at Wongai, so they had to travel through the camps when going to and from their den and were used to people.

-They will definitely stay around your camp if they think you will feed them or if you have food that is not locked away and will tear apart your tent if they think they can get food!
+They will definitely stay at your camp if they think you will feed them or if you have food that is not locked away and will tear apart your tent if they think they can get food!

 Penalties apply if you are caught feeding the dingoes or don’t store food away.
 Penalties include fines for you and possible consequences for the dingoes, even euthanasia.
 Rangers do patrol the island, especially during busy periods.